chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_landing.md

 A description of the Census data and its schema is detailed [here](cellxgene_census_docsite_schema.md).

-:warning: Note that the data includes:
+⚠️ Note that the data includes:

 * **Full-gene sequencing reads** (e.g. Smart-Seq2) and **molecule counts** (e.g. 10X).
 * **Duplicate cells** present across multiple datasets, these can be filtered in or out using the cell metadata variable `is_primary_data`.